mysterious-coding/base_entranced/README.md

 1 = players on probation cannot vote, call votes, use `/tell` to send or receive messages, or use teamchat in spec. their votes are not needed for votes to pass.

-2 = same as 1, but they also cannot change teams without being forceteamed by admin.
+2 = (default) same as 1, but they also cannot change teams without being forceteamed by admin.

 ####Siege captain dueling
 You can now challenge and accept captain duels using the basejka `/engage_duel` command/bind (assuming server has `/g_privateDuel 1` enabled).
 Both players receive 100 HP, 0 armor, pistol only, 125% speed, no items, no force powers, offense can go through defense-only doors, and turrets are automatically destroyed.